 A VPN provides tons of security and privacy benefits, but one thing most people didn’t know is that it can sometimes make your internet faster as well.
 How can a VPN make your internet faster and why does this happen?

+Recently, however, some ISPs have been trying to profit by the practice; they've introduced fast lanes.
 ISPs perform throttling and shaping by inspecting your traffic and slowing it down based on different conditions.
-This might include slowing video streaming, large file downloads, peer-to-peer file transfers, or websites that haven’t paid the ISP’s throttling racket!
+This might include slowing video streaming, large file downloads, peer-to-peer file transfers, or websites that haven’t paid into the ISP’s throttling racket!

-Your ISP might not always send your traffic along the most efficient route possible.
-The potential reasons for this are numerous, but this can lead to a slightly longer distance to your traffic target than there should be.
+Your ISP doesn’t always send your traffic along the most efficient route available.
+There are many reasons for this, but in call cases it can lead to slower internet speeds.

-Sometimes, using a VPN can break that chain of inefficient connections.
-NordVPN hides where your traffic is coming from and where it’s headed, so your ISP might send it along a different path than it usually sends your traffic.
-If this is the case, then a VPN might increase your internet speed every time you connect.
+Using a VPN can break the chain of inefficient connections.
+NordVPN hides where your traffic is coming from and where it’s headed, so your ISP might send it along a different path.
+If this is the case, then a VPN could increase your internet speed every time you connect.

 Unless one of the above cases apply to you, it’s natural to take a small hit to your internet speed when using a VPN.
 If your speed is significantly impacted, however, you may want to consider the following checklist: